kmckenna525/advent-of-code/2022/day10/README.md

 # 2022 Day 10

-Part 1: I misread it and thought the ops stacked :'(
+Part 1: I misread it and thought the ops stacked instead of waiting for each other :'(

 Part 2: Forgot that multiplying an array repeats the instances inside it when initializing - took a bit to debug that